top of page

 What about an emergency?

 In the case of an emergency, please locate a volunteer who can radio for help.
-To maintain the safety of all our event attendees, we are partnering with the Loudoun County Sheriff's Office and multiple other agencies to ensure everyone can enjoy the day in an affirming, safe, and accepting place.
-You can find lost people and objects at the Command Center.
+To maintain the safety of all our event attendees, we are partnering with the Leesburg Police Department, local fire and rescue services, the Loudoun County Sheriff's Office and multiple other agencies to ensure everyone can enjoy the day in an affirming, safe, and accepting place.
+You can find lost people and objects at the Information Desk.
 Our staff is emergency trained for all security incidents.

 What is the photography policy?